illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step2.png" alt="drawing" width="400"/>

-This can be changed later to whatever mesh/animations you like later!
+Feel free to customize the mesh and animations later!
+If you do not see the Details panel, select Window > Details near the top of your screen.

-Add a "CapsuleComponent" in the Components panel (top left).
+Again, navigate to the components panel and add a "CapsuleComponent".
 By default, the mesh will not be inside of the capsule.
 Adjust the Z position and scale of the components so that the character mesh fits right within the borders of the capsule.
-This can be done using the arrow gizmos (the 3 red, blue, and green perpendicular arrows) or adjusting the transform values in the details panel (right).
-In addition, adjust the rotation of the character mesh so that it faces the direction of the light blue arrow (which specifies the movement direction) pointing out of the middle of the capsule.
+This can be done using the arrow gizmos (the 3 red, blue, and green perpendicular arrows) or adjusting the transform values in the Details panel.
+In addition, adjust the rotation of the character mesh so that it faces the direction of the light blue arrow (specifies the movement direction) pointing out from the middle of the capsule.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step2b.png" alt="drawing" width="200"/>

-Finally, select "AICharacter (self)" on the Components panel (left), then in the Details panel (right) set its "AI Controller Class" to the AI controller ('Pursuer_AIController') you created in step 1.
+Finally, select "AICharacter (self)" on the Components panel, then in the Details panel, set "AI Controller Class" to the AI controller `Pursuer_AIController` you created in step 1.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step2c.png" alt="drawing" width="400"/>